 Instead: Invest in good content.
 It’ll be better than anything you can steal if you research your audience and speak directly to their pain points.

 Adopt a philosophy of meaningful marketing

 When we develop content and marketing strategies for our clients, it always comes back to solving problems for their customers.
 Sometimes that requires a mindset shift away from boasting or focusing on likes and dislikes.
-Most of the time it requires a shift away from looking at marketing as a quick fix.
+Most of the time it requires a shift away from looking at marketing as a quick fix (check out this post for tips on how to automate certain marketing functions successfully).
 It should be a lifestyle — a commitment to giving your customers and prospects the best you have to offer at every step that they need you.
 Only you can determine what that relationship looks like, but it has to be a relationship.
 And that means push and pull, compromise, and carefully finding your way toward what works.